Don Shave's Ancestral Family Tree

 God in his word, with us he here did dwell;

-Well ordered churches, in each place there were,
+Well-ordered churches, in each place there were,

 And a learn’d ministry was planted here